Portt-dev/porttDotDev/README.md

 # This repo contains:
 - MarketingWeb - Portt's marketing website that is accessable via: https://portt.dev
 - ProductWeb - The actual product.
 Where developers form dream teams ⚡️
+- Api: Our internal product api.
+This api drives much of the functionality that powers ProductWeb.
 - Coming soon: Ui library, docs